 When winter comes, Arizona homeowners are often unwilling to let lawncare season end.
 This is the time when we are able to spend a lot of time outside, enjoying cooler days and a sun that is far less fierce than its summer counterpart.
 And although the weather is too cold for the Bermuda grass that we tend so carefully the rest of the year, it’s the perfect time for winter rye.
-Soft, emerald green, and thicker than Bermuda, this grass ensures our lawn stays beautiful year-round; here’s some tips to help you maintain that winter beauty.
+Soft, emerald green, and thicker than Bermuda, this grass ensures your lawn stays beautiful year-round; here’s some lawn care tips to help you maintain that winter beauty.

 Don’t Plant It Too Soon